answebdev/twilight-zone-api-home/README.md

 </div>
 ```

 Back in the `handleHashUrl` component that I created, I began by first converting everything from the original jQuery to JavaScript.
-I then selected the anchor link buttons with the class of `hashed` and used a `forEach` to loop through them, since I had more than one that I was targeting.
+I then selected the anchor link buttons with the class of `hashed` and added a `forEach` to loop through them, since I had more than one that I was targeting.
 A `setTimeout` is needed to give it enough time (in this case, 5 milliseconds) to actually do the anchor scroll before running the `removeHash` function, which is what actually removes the hash from the URL.

 ```
 const handleHashUrl = () => {